 7.7 Horizontal accuracy requirements for digital orthoimagery

 Table 7.1 specifies three primary standard horizontal accuracy classes (Class 0, Class 1, and Class 2) applicable to digital orthoimagery.
-These are general classifications used to distinguish the different levels of accuracy achievable for a specific pixel size.
+These general classifications are used to distinguish the different levels of accuracy achievable for a specific pixel size.
 Class 0 relates to the highest accuracy attainable with current technologies and requires specialized consideration related to ground control density, ground control accuracies and overall project design.
 Class 1 relates to the standard level of accuracy achievable using industry standard design parameters.
 Class 2 applies when less stringent design parameters are implemented (for cost savings reasons) and when higher accuracies are not needed.
 Classes 2 and higher are typically used for visualization-grade geospatial data.
 Class “N” in the table applies to any additional accuracy classes that may be needed for lower accuracy projects.

 Table 7.1 Horizontal Accuracy Standards for Digital Orthoimagery